 2 In line with the Group’s continuing commitment to the sustainability of the environment, the Board has opted to receive all its Board Papers electronically for all its Board and Board Committee meetings since August 2013 and has eliminated the need for hard copy Board Papers.
 The Board Papers are distributed in advance prior to these meetings where the Board can access and read them on their electronic devices.

-1 The employment contract of the Executive Chairman is automatically renewed every year, unless otherwise terminated by either party giving not less than 6 months' notice in writing.
-The terms of the Executive Chairman's employment contract does not provide for benefits upon termination of employment with the Company.
-The termination clause of its key management personnel is 3 months which the NRC has reviewed and found to be fair and reasonable.
-There are no termination, retirement and post-employment benefits granted to the Directors, Executive Chairman and the top 5 key management personnel (who are not directors or the CEO).
+1 The employment contract of the Executive Chairman is automatically renewed every year, unless otherwise terminated by either party giving not less than six months’ notice in writing.
+The terms of the Executive Chairman’s employment contract do not provide for benefits upon termination of employment with the Company.
+The termination clause of the Company's key management personnel is three months, which the NRC has reviewed and found to be fair and reasonable.
+There are no termination, retirement and post‐employment benefits granted to the Directors, the Executive Chairman and the top five key management personnel (who are not directors or the CEO).
 The Company has adopted the use of contractual provisions to allow it to reclaim incentive components of remuneration from the Executive Chairman and its key management personnel in exceptional circumstances of misstatement of financial results, or of misconduct resulting in financial loss to the Company.

-2 The remuneration framework for the Non-Executive Directors is evaluated periodically by Hay Group for appropriateness, taking into consideration the level of contributions, the responsibilities and obligations of these Directors, the prevailing market conditions and referencing the Directors' fees against comparable benchmarks.
-The most recent review of the remuneration framework for Non-Executive Directors was undertaken by Hay Group in respect of FY2013.
-In respect of FY2015, the Board agreed with the NRC's recommendation that the existing fee structure for the Non-Executive Directors remains unchanged.
-The Non-Executive Directors are paid by way of fees in cash only although they are also eligible to participate in the Company's share-based incentive schemes.
-All Directors' fees are subject to shareholders' approval at the Company's AGM.
-The framework for determining Non-Executive Directors' fees is set out in Table 2 on page 91 of the Annual Report:
+2 The remuneration framework for the Non‐Executive Directors is evaluated periodically by KFHG for appropriateness, taking into consideration the level of contributions, the responsibilities and obligations of these Directors, and the prevailing market conditions, and referencing the Directors’ fees against comparable benchmarks.
+The most recent review of the remuneration framework for Non‐Executive Directors was undertaken by Hay Group in respect of FY2013.
+In respect of FY2016, the Board agreed with the NRC’s recommendation that the existing fee structure for the Non‐Executive Directors remains unchanged.
+The Non‐Executive Directors are paid by way of fees in cash only although they are also eligible to participate in the Company’s share‐based incentive schemes.
+All Directors’ fees are subject to shareholders’ approval at the Company’s AGM.
+The framework for determining Non‐Executive Directors’ fees is set out in Table 2 below:–

 |Basic Retainer Fee|